 When Is the Best Time To Monetize a Newsletter?

 Creating a profitable newsletter can be done by virtually anybody.
-You just need to plan well and ensure that you have the resources to commit to this long-term.
+You need to plan well and ensure you have the resources to commit to this long-term.

 So comes the next question: When is the best time to monetize your newsletter?